wur-bioinformatics/introduction-to-bioinformatics/week5.md

 tardigrade and surrounding bacteria \
 Credits: modified from {cite}`contamination_2015`.
 :::
+%#% Figure contamination has a Japanese webpage as its source.
+Is this actually where it came from?
+Not sure if we are allowed to use this.
 As discussed above, sequencing technology is not perfect and errors will be present in the output.
 Moreover, what we sequence is not always what we originally intended to sequence ({numref}`contamination`).